In the latest episode of Move the Deal, host Greg Moore talks with Kevin Lewis, Global Sales Excellence Leader Kevin Lewis at Milliken Chemical.

 The Old School Sales Manager Mindset is No Longer Effective

 When an organization promotes a seller to a sales manager role, they need to think about the qualities and skills that made them successful as a seller.
 This allows them to create and replicate similar behaviors that worked on their team, and it’s something they need to learn through experience.
 There’s a shift in what sales managers look like today.
-As organizations implement new processes and technologies, the old school mindset of being effective by just taking notes and going off gut instinct won’t work—sales managers need to learn from are repeatable and scalable framework.
+As organizations implement new processes and technologies, the old school mindset of being effective by just taking notes and going off gut instinct won’t work—sales managers need to learn from a repeatable and scalable framework.

 How First-time Sales Managers Set Themselves Up for Success